Облачная платформаAdvanced

 Note

-Uploading image files containing OSs not listed in Table 1 and Table 2 may fail.
+Uploading image files containing OSs not listed in Table 1 may fail.
 You are advised to contact the customer service before attempting to upload these image files.

 Table 1 Supported OSs (x86)